November 7-11, 2016

 Nashville, Tennessee 37203 (also where the course takes place)

-Course Directors: Robert Wolfe, PhD, Owen McGuinness, PhD, and Henri Brunengraber, MD, PhD
+Course Co-Directors: Owen McGuinness, PhD, Henri Brunengraber, MD, PhD and Robert Wolfe, PhD

 Sponsored by NIDDK and organized on behalf of the NIH-sponsored Mouse Metabolic Phenotyping Centers (MMPC)

 Welcome to the ninth annual course which provides basic introductory and comprehensive information on performing metabolic studies using tracers labeled with radioactive or stable isotopes, in humans and in animals.
 The course is designed for beginners as well as those with experience who wish to expand their capabilities to more sophisticat ed problems.
 The faculty is well-versed in a variety of applications and methodologies.
 Techniques will be presented for investigating whole body metabolism, for metabolite balance across organs, intracellular flux rates and pathway regulation.
 The basic aspects of modeling will be considered, as well as specific applications to the study of carbohydrate, fat, protein metabolism and energy balance.
 Theoretical and practical matters related to sample analysis by mass spectrometry and NMR will be discussed, including detailed numerical examples of calculations involved in determining isotopic enrichment and basic kinetic parameters.
 Advanced lectures will discuss in more detail the use of positional and mass isotopomer analysis for intracellular flux rates and various aspects of protein and amino acid metabolism.
 Applications in humans and animal models (particularly mouse) will be considered.
 Course material will be available for download from http://www.mmpc.org/shared/tracers.aspx